pnlbwh/structuralQC/README.md

 ### Data

 This project primarily used DIAGNOSE CTE data.
-Please see *Data* section of [structQC.pdf](structQC.pdf).
+Please see *Data* section of [structQC.ipynb](structQC.ipynb).
 It also tested its performace on mindcontrol HBN data.

 ### Bootstrapping

 If the training data are not balanced among good and bad images, predictions might be skewed towards to larger set.
 To circumvent this obstacle, we have used bootstrapping technique.
-Please search for *bootstrapping* in [structQC.pdf](structQC.pdf) to know more about it.
+Please search for *bootstrapping* in [structQC.ipynb](structQC.ipynb) to know more about it.

 ### Performance

-Please search for *observation* in [structQC.pdf](structQC.pdf) to realize the algorithm's performance.
+Please search for *observation* in [structQC.ipynb](structQC.ipynb) to realize the algorithm's performance.
 In brief, here are two confusion matrices that quantifies quality of prediction for DIAGNOSE CTE images:

 * T1w